John Adrian Chamier: Aircraft

 Chamier had a Mignet HM.14 Flying Flea light aircraft registered G-ADME in his name between 1935 and 1938.

 Decorations

-Chamier received several decorations for his service to the British Empire.
-He was made a Companion of the Order of the Bath, the Order of St. Michael and St. George and the Distinguished Service Order, and an Officer of the Order of the British Empire.
+Chamier was made a Companion of the Order of the Bath, the Order of St. Michael and St. George and the Distinguished Service Order, and an Officer of the Order of the British Empire.
 In 1944 he was knighted as a Knight Bachelor.

 Politics

 Chamier was a member of and speaker at meetings of the January Club of the British Union of Fascists.